StarWind NVMe-oF Initiator: Configuration Guide for Microsoft Windows Server [Hyper-V]

 Solution Diagram

-The figure below depicts the network diagram of the environment built for this technical paper.
+The figure below illustrates the network diagram of the environment used in this technical paper.

-NOTE: This technical paper describes how to configure StarWind NVMe-oF Initiator and SPDK NVMe over Fabrics target for a setup intended exclusively for proof-of-concept and test purposes.
+NOTE: This technical paper explains how to configure the StarWind NVMe-oF Initiator and NVMe-oF targets.
+The StarWind VSAN HA NVMe-oF target setup shown is intended exclusively for proof-of-concept and testing purposes.

 Preconfiguring the Servers